nvim-neorg/awesome-neorg/README.md

 - [Neorg Capture](https://github.com/pritchett/neorg-capture) - A neorg module to capture quick notes using neorg-templates
 - [Neorg Hop Extras](https://github.com/phenax/neorg-hop-extras) - A neorg module that adds a few new types of links like commands, aliases, etc.
 - [Neorg Conceal Wrap](https://github.com/benlubas/neorg-conceal-wrap) - Hard wrap text based on its concealed width, instead of its unconcealed width.
 - [Neorg Interim LS](https://github.com/benlubas/neorg-interim-ls) - Provide refactoring functionality through neovim's LSP interface.
-Potentially more LSP-like features in the future.
+Serves as a completion source, and can complete categories (when used with `neorg-se`).
+- [Neorg SE](https://github.com/benlubas/neorg-interim-ls) - The power of a search engine for your Neorg workspace.
+Search notes, titles, categories, and more.

 ## Notes Collection